A topic from the subject of Biochemistry in Chemistry.

 • Amide Bond: The primary structural element, connecting adjacent amino acids.

-• Primary Structure: The linear sequence of amino acids.
+• Primary Structure: The linear sequence of amino acids, determined by the genetic code.

-• Secondary Structure: Local folding patterns, such as helices and beta-sheets.
+• Secondary Structure: Local folding patterns stabilized by hydrogen bonds, such as α-helices and β-sheets.

 Equipment and Techniques

-• X-ray Crystallography: High-resolution imaging of crystal structures.
+• X-ray Crystallography: High-resolution imaging of protein crystals to determine atomic coordinates.

-• Nuclear Magnetic Resonance (NMR): Non-invasive determination of protein structures in solution.
+• Nuclear Magnetic Resonance (NMR) Spectroscopy: A non-invasive technique used to determine protein structure in solution.

 Types of Experiments

-• Protein Crystallization: Growing protein crystals for X-ray crystallography.
+• Protein Crystallization: The process of growing high-quality protein crystals for X-ray crystallography.

 Data Analysis